tributech-solutions/tributech-docs/docs/quickstart/subscribe-dataset.md

 # Subscribe to Dataset

-After the setup of the consumer node is complete, it can subscibe to the dataset that was created before.
+After the setup of the consumer node is complete, it can subscribe to the dataset that was created before.

 ## Data preview